Power Rangers toy maker is splitting from Saban after 25 years

-The maker of Power Rangers toys since the "Mighty Morphin" days in the 1990s is making its last Green Ranger.
+The maker of Power Rangers toys since the "Mighty Morphin" days in the 1990s is producing its last Green Ranger.

-Saban Brands (who makes the "Power Rangers" TV series) and Bandai (who has made the toys) are announcing Thursday in a joint statement that the two companies will no longer be collaborating on toys based on the Power Rangers television series starting in 2019.
+Saban Brands, which makes the "Power Rangers" TV show, and Bandai, which makes the toys, said Thursday in a joint statement that starting in 2019 they will no longer be collaborating on toys based on the TV series.

 "After a successful 25-year partnership building the iconic action franchise, Power Rangers, Saban Brands and Bandai have mutually agreed not to renew their global Power Rangers master toy license agreement, effective April 2019," the statement reads.